Str1ve/A202SGI-Android-Badminton-Booking-Application-Staff_Module/README.md

-# Badminton Booking System Mobile Application (Staff Module)
+# Badminton Court Booking Mobile Application (Staff Module)
 This is a mobile application developed with Android Studio using Java and Firebase Realtime Database.

 ## 🎯Objectives